socotecio/django-socio-grpc/docs/features/authentication-permissions.rst

 Description
 -----------
-Authentication and permissions are handled in the same way as in django-rest-framework, just as in DRF, you can have project-wide default authentication and authorization classes and / or service-specific ones. please refer to :
+Authentication and permissions are **handled in the same way** as in DRF.
+In this in mind you logically can have project-wide default authentication and authorization classes and / or service-specific ones. please refer to :

 - `DRF Permissions <https://www.django-rest-framework.org/api-guide/permissions/>`_